haosulab/ManiSkill/examples/baselines/rlpd/README.md

 This should solve the PickCube-v1 task in a few minutes, but won't get good sample efficiency.

 For sample-efficient settings you can use the sample-efficient configurations stored in configs/base_rlpd_ms3_sample_efficient.yml (no env parallelization, more critics, higher update-to-data ratio).
-This will take less environment samples but run slower.
+This will take less environment samples (around 50K to solve) but runs slower.

 ```bash
 env_id=PickCube-v1